laryakan/ezGuild-website/README.md

 A "ready to use" guild website for gamer communities.
 This website will be the simpliest you ever seen.

 For now we only have the front-end.
-To launch the static part of the site, type `./run` once you're in the directory.
+To launch the static part of the site, type `./run` once you're in the app's directory.

 The front-end static part will be launch on 127.0.0.1:8080 (using node-static)